-Based on my observations, I learned to lose weight; I needed to eat healthy and be active.
+Based on my observations, I learned to lose weight; I needed to eat healthily and be active.
 But how healthy was the question I could not yet answer?
 Quantity and quality affect outcomes.
 So there is a threshold that you must reach for change to happen.

 Foods that cause fat loss by making you full

 During week two, I focused on calories.
 My metabolic resting rate is 1,800 calories, give or take.
 Your metabolic resting rate is crucial because it is the baseline to which calories are added through exercises and subtracted through food.
-The best foods to eat are foods with high water intake, high fiber, and low-calorie foods.
+The best foods to eat are high water intake, high fiber, and low-calorie foods.